lakes26/kvcache/README.md

 ## Building

-There are 2 binary targets to this build: //cmd:server and //cmd:client I was building for darwin_arm64 but I'm fairly confident bazel will build for whatever machine the binary is being built on unless specified otherwise.
+There are 2 binary targets to this build: //cmd:server and //cmd:client

+I was building for darwin_arm64 but I'm fairly confident bazel will build for whatever machine the binary is being built on unless specified otherwise.
+The build on my local machine was done with Clang
+I am using bazel version 6.0.0 as noted in the src/.bazelversion file which is automatically aquired if you have bazelisk.
+I am building for C++20 as noted in the src/.bazelrc file: build --action_env=BAZEL_CXXOPTS="-std=c++20"

 From the src directory (with the WORKSPACE file), Build each by running:

-$ bazel build //cdm::server
+$ bazel build //cmd:server
-$ bazel build //cdm::client
+$ bazel build //cmd:client

-These builds might take a couple of minutes to complete.
+These builds might take a couple of minutes to complete the first time.

 ## Running